 Rinsing in hot water is very bad

-The laundry would also be rinsed in hot water.
-This would cause severe creasing as well as wasting all the hot water and being very energy expensive.
+So the laundry would be rinsed in hot water.
+This would cause severe creasing, as well as wasting all the hot water and being very energy expensive.
 Also hot water tends to activate detergent and create suds whereas cold water doesn’t and is therefore more likely to be better suited to rinsing laundry.

 What about connecting both hot and cold hoses to a cold fill washing machine?